vimeo/ABLincoln/README.md

 ### Thanks

-[PlanOut][], the software from which ABLincoln was ported, is developed and maintained by Eytan Bakshy, Dean Eckles, and Michael S. Bernstein.
+[PlanOut][], the software from which ABLincoln was ported, was originally developed by Eytan Bakshy, Dean Eckles, and Michael S. Bernstein, and is currently maintained by [Eytan Bakshy][@eytan] at Facebook.
 Learn more about good practice in large-scale testing by reading their paper, [Designing and Deploying Online Field Experiments][PlanOut Paper].